-Hearing Australia's supply chain is a stable one and varies little from year to year.
-It includes the manufacture and transportation of products it supplies to its clients, including hearing aids, moulds, listening device as well as the spare parts and consumables which support these products.
-A range of clinical equipment to test client hearing and aid performance is also part of the product supply chain.
+Hearing Australia's supply chain is a stable one and whilst there are supplier additions throughout the year, most are local, small suppliers with a few larger service providers.
+The complexion of the overall supply chain remains little changed.
+It includes the manufacture and transportation of products it supplies to its clients, including hearing aids, moulds, listening device as well as the spare partsand consumables which support these products.
+A range of clinical equipment to assess client hearing and aid performance is also part of the product supply chain.

-These products are sourced from suppliers with manufacturing bases and head offices in Europe, including Switzerland, Denmark, Germany and Austria.
+These products are sourced from suppliers with manufacturing bases and head offices in Europe, including Switzerland, Denmark, Germany, and Austria.
 The primary hearing aid supplier is headquartered in Singapore and manufactures primarily in Singapore.
 There is also some manufacturing of hearing aid products, components and consumables in South East Asia including China, the Philippines and Indonesia.